Not too long ago, BE International launched a new product known as Befil.

 Will it actually lower my blood pressure?

-That is the end objective of me writing this post.
+That is the end objective of me writing this article.

 In order to know the answer, I would have to consume Befil and start tracking my blood pressure daily.

-I actually bought an electronic blood pressure monitor device for this test.
+I actually bought an electronic blood pressure monitor device for the test.

 The test period was set for 2 weeks.